Flipping Websites: How to Make Money Buying and Selling Online Assets

 People often forget (or don't want to) put display ads on their site, so this is a “quick win” for you when you buy the site.
 A site with 50,000 visitors a month could earn as much as $1,000 extra per month by just adding display ads.

 You also might consider testing Ezoic display ads vs Google Adsense or other types of ads.
 A different ad provider might earn more.

 Is the site monetized with Amazon Associates?
 Perhaps you could earn more by simply working directly with a brand, rather than going through Amazon.
 Or think of different ways that you can monetize the existing traffic with new affiliate products or other revenue streams.

-Depending on the site you’ve purchased, it might already have good authority in the eyes of Google.
-Targeting new low competition keywords through keyword research is definitely a way to use that authority to your advantage.
+Depending on the site you've purchased, it might already have good authority in the eyes of search engines.
+Targeting new low-competition keywords through keyword research is definitely a way to use that authority to your advantage.

 Update Top Content